SauravKanchan/NewsAPI/README.md

 ## Pros

 - No API KEY needed
-- No limit in number of requests
+- No limit on number of requests

 ## Cons